Why Infertility Is So Hard Emotionally

 Cove Collective is our always-on, text-based infertility support group designed as a peer-led community rather than a program.
 There are no meetings to attend, no timelines to keep up with, and no pressure to share before you’re ready.
 Support is available when you need it — in the moment, later that night, or days afterward.

-Because membership in Cove Collective is exclusive, and because Cove Collective is intentionally maintained, connection doesn’t depend on luck or volume.
+And because membership in Cove Collective is exclusive, and because Cove Collective is intentionally maintained, connection doesn’t depend on luck or volume.
 Membership is curated.
 Conversations are moderated.
 Everyone is there because they’re navigating infertility now.

 That creates a real sense of belonging — and being understood is what makes Cove Collective one of the only peer infertility support groups that actually feels good to use.